Herbert Schmid: Early life

+In 1974 the West German newspaper Bild am Sonntag ran a story about Herbert Schmid, written by Günther Stiller, claiming that he was a British agent, who had flown a Dornier Do 217 into a Lincolnshire RAF airfield on the night of 20 May 1941.

 Career

 He was a pilot in the Luftwaffe, serving with Nachtjagdgeschwader 3 (NJG 3).

 May 1943 defection to Scotland

-On 9 May 1943, at age 29, Schmid took his Junkers Ju 88 R-1 (360043), equipped with the most advanced German nightfighter interception radar, to an RAF station at Aberdeen.
+On Sunday 9 May 1943, at age 29, Schmid flew his Junkers Ju 88 R-1 (360043), equipped with the most advanced German nightfighter interception radar, to an RAF station at Aberdeen.
 He had set off from Aalborg in Denmark at 1503, flying to Norway to refuel at 1603.
 It took off at 1650 to take part in a mission over the Skagerrak, between Norway and Denmark.
 At 1710, a false message was sent to the German nightfighter headquarters in Denmark, saying that the aircraft's starboard engine was on fire; the aircraft dropped down to sea level and dropped three life rafts.